AlexsLemonade/resources-portal/README.md

 See the [READEME for the API](api/README.md) for more information and commands.

+`pre-commit` can run linting on all committed files for you automatically on every commit.
+To enable this behavior, run `pre-commit install` in the root directory.
+This will require installing `pre-commit` if you have not already done so.

 ## Cloud Development

 Currently we do not have a staging or production stack, but a development stack can be deployed with the [infrastrucutre READEME](infrastructure/README.md)